spsforks/ziglang-zig-wiki/FAQ.md

 Maybe someday, we'll switch to tabs for indentation, spaces for alignment and make it a compile error if they are incorrectly mixed.
 But if we did that today, writing Zig code would be too hard.
 For now your options are to configure your editor to insert spaces when you press the tab key, or configure your editor run `zig fmt` on save (recommended).

-Currently, the stage1 parser rejects tabs and the stage2 parser accepts them.
 What will make it into the final language specification?
 It isn't decided yet and it doesn't really matter.
 Just run `zig fmt` on save.

 ## Why does `zig fmt` have no configuration options?